Rightbot-robotics/teleop_twist_joy/README.md

 The purpose of this package is to provide a generic facility for tele-operating Twist-based ROS2 robots with a standard joystick.
 It converts joy messages to velocity commands.

-This node provides no rate limiting or autorepeat functionality.
-It is expected that you take advantage of the features built into [joy](https://index.ros.org/p/joy/github-ros-drivers-joystick_drivers/#foxy) for this.
+~~This node provides no rate limiting or autorepeat functionality.
+It is expected that you take advantage of the features built into [joy](https://index.ros.org/p/joy/github-ros-drivers-joystick_drivers/#foxy) for this.~~

+The new node uses [joy_linux](https://git.fh-muenster.de/ns926159/joystick_drivers/-/tree/ros2/joy_linux) node from the linked repositary.
+It is necessary that the `joy_linux` package is built and sourced in order to run teleop joy node.

 ## Executables
 The package comes with the `teleop_node` that republishes `sensor_msgs/msg/Joy` messages as scaled `geometry_msgs/msg/Twist` messages.